ABOUT THE SERIES

 ABOUT THE PROJECT

 The Untouchables Retrospective is an extended, in-depth look at one of television’s most highly acclaimed – and despised – classics.
-In 2019, it will celebrate the program’s 60th Anniversary and revisit this iconic and memorable production in the digital age, combining years of research, materials, insight, and exclusive content into an exhaustive online retrospective comprised of a comprehensive website and a specially produced podcast, creating the first and only online resource dedicated exclusively to the show.
+In 2019, it will begin a mixed-media celebration of the program’s 60th Anniversary and revisit this iconic and memorable production in the digital age, combining years of research, materials, insight, and exclusive content into an exhaustive online retrospective comprised of a comprehensive website and a specially produced podcast, creating the first and only online resource dedicated exclusively to the show.

 Through articles, interviews, and reflections, it is a nostalgic and detailed account of a masterpiece of American television, with production details and the reflections of the artists who made it.
 It is a journey into the waning days of the Golden Age of Television with the most expensive and violent series up to that time.